rob-robinson/drawing-reference-app/Readme.md

 cd flask-docker/deployment

-# edit start-service.sh to reflect the location that you downloaded this repo to /deployment
+# edit start-service.bash to reflect the location that you downloaded this repo to /deployment
 # : REPO_DIRECTORY=~/Desktop/flask-docker/flask-docker/deployment

 # start image search service